nealcaren/CrisisOpportunity/markdown/enumeration.md

 It is conceded that the enumerations of 1860, 1880, 1900 and 1910 were accurate within the allowable limit of error.
 According to these enumerations, the growth was more or less normal and regular, and conformed to the requirements of statistical expectation.
 But the enumerations of 1870, 1890 and 1920 are so flagrantly discrepant as to demand special explanation and correction.
 A miscount at one enumeration upsets the balance for two decades.
 If it be an undercount, it makes the increase too small for the preceding decade and too large for the succeeding one.
 Accordingly, the only consecutive decades upon which we can rely for accuracy concerning the growth of the Negro population would be the 1850-1860 and 1900-1910.
 In order to escape obvious absurdities, the figures for the other decades must be supplied by reasoned interpolations.
 The mere exhibit of the several enumerations by the Census Office will convince the student of their inherent improbability.

-<p class="table-title"> Negro Population at Each Census, and Decennial Increase, 1860-1920</p>
+Table: Negro Population at Each Census, and Decennial Increase, 1860-1920

 | Year     |     Number | Decennial Increase | Per cent of Increase |
 |-----------|-----------:|-------------------:|---------------------:|